MediaComem/docker-brownbag/README.md

 Status: Downloaded newer image for ubuntu:latest
 ```

 An **image** is a **blueprint** which form the basis of containers.
-It's basically a given state of
+It's basically a snapshot of a
-a file system.
-This `ubuntu` image contains a headless Ubuntu operating system with only basic
+file system in a given state.
+This `ubuntu` image contains a headless [Ubuntu operating
-packages installed.
+system][ubuntu] with only minimal packages installed.

 You can list available images with `docker images`: